sueLan/suelan.github.io/source/_posts/The-Implementation-of-Convolutional-and-MaxPool-layer.md

 ---
-title: The Architecture of YOLO-Tiny Neural Network
+title: YOLO - From Configuration File to Convolutional Layers
 date: 2019-05-08 22:19:05
 categories:
     - Neural Network
 tags:
     - YOLO
 ---

- Now, let's see how Darknet construct a nerual network.
+ Let's firstly see how `Darknet` construct a neural network.
 See at `detector.c` `test_detector` function, it construct a network by parsing  the `xxx.cfg` file and `xxx.weights` file.
 In my case, they are yolo3-tiny.cfg and yolo3-tiny.weights
  <!-- more -->